barsoom/devbook/rails_conventions/README.md

 Take HTTP input (params, cookies etc) and pass data to views.
 Not much else.

 Very simple CRUD can be inline as in omakase Rails.
-Complexity should probably be moved into a model or use case.
+Complexity should probably be moved into a model or interactor.

 Shouldn't know SQL or much of the Active Record API; models should encapsulate that.